mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/local-notifications/local-notif-action.md

 Several apps which use push notifications will also need actions to trigger after a user taps a notification.
 This step-by-step guide will teach you to make a tapped notification show a specific page.

 {{% alert color="warning" %}}
 The Make It Native app is currently experiencing limitations which interfere with notifications.
 We are currently fixing those limitations.
 To test your local notification actions, please use a native release app installed on a mobile testing device instead of the Make It Native app.
-To build a native release app, please complete [How to Deploy a Native App](/howto/mobile/deploying-native-app/) and use that app to test local notification actions.
+To build a native release app, please complete [Build a Mendix Native App Locally](/refguide/mobile/distributing-mobile-apps/building-native-apps/native-build-locally/) and use that app to test local notification actions.
 {{% /alert %}}

 ## 2 Prerequisites